 If a student needs a calculator in a non-calculator section as an accommodation, the student will need a hand-held calculator because an online calculator will not be available.
-If a student needs a specific calculator (e.g., large key, talking), the student may also bring his or her own, provided it is specified in his or her approved IEP or 504 plan.
-For more clarifications and complete guidance, refer to Section 4 (4D and 4E) of the AF&A Manual and the Calculator FAQ's under the Calculator Policy at http://il.mypearsonsupport.com.
+If a student needs a specific calculator (e.g., large key, talking), the student may also bring his or her own, provided it is specified in his or her approved IEP, ISP, or 504 plan.
+For more clarifications and complete guidance, refer to Section 4 (4D and 4E) of the AF&A Manual and the Calculator Frequently Asked Questions (FAQs) under the Calculator Policy at http://il.mypearsonsupport.com.